 Where is Singapore?
 People ask me this question all the time when I tell them I am from Singapore.
-Many people think we are part of China.
-But, we are not.
+Is it in China?
+NO!
+It isn’t.

 Where is Singapore located?

 Geographically, Singapore is situated at the southern tip of the Malay Peninsula.
 It is 137 kilometres (85 miles) north of the equator.

-On the world map, you will find a teeny weeny dot at the southern tip of the Malay Peninsula.
+On the world map, you will find Singapore as a teeny weeny dot at the southern tip of the Malay Peninsula.
 That’s Singapore.
 A statesman of a neighbouring state gave us a nickname, “little red dot”.

 There are more unflattering names given to our island by others.
 A communist state.
 An authoritarian regime that bans chewing gum.
-A ‘fine” city with the monetary fines meted out generously for petty offences.
+A ‘fine” city with monetary fines meted out generously for petty offences.

 We are frequently mistaken as part of China.
-Many of us are of Chinese descent.
-Many of our forefathers migrated from South China during the turn of the 19th century.
+Yes, many of us are of Chinese descent as many of our forefathers migrated from South China during the turn of the 19th century.

 More people are becoming aware of us as a country.
 It took us quite a long time to achieve that.
 Not all the publicity is positive.

-Singapore leapt into the international media limelight in 1994 with the Michael Fay incident.
-Singapore’s decision to cane an American teenager sparked off an international (actually namely US) furore.
+In 1994, Singapore leapt into the international media limelight with the Michael Fay incident.
+Singapore’s decision to cane an American teenager for vandalism sparked off an international (actually namely US) furore.
 I remember I was for the caning and was glad the Government didn’t back down under pressure.

 In 2009, Singapore successfully hosted the inaugural Formula 1 Grand Prix Night Race.
 The first ever F1 night race.
 That put Singapore on the international sporting circuit and attracted many international F1 fans.